 \section{Discussion}

-In the Solar System, inhomogeneous composition profiles and the resulting regions stable against convection appear to be ubiquitous.
+In the Solar System, inhomogeneous compositional profiles and the resulting regions stable against convection appear ubiquitous.
 Prominent examples include the ``fuzzy'' core of Jupiter inferred from \textit{Juno} gravity measurements \citep[e.g.,][]{Wahl2017, Militzer2024}, the stable region inside Saturn hosting gravity modes detected via ring seismology \citep[e.g.,][]{Fuller2014b, Mankovich2021}, and the inhomogeneous, non-adiabatic interiors invoked for Uranus and Neptune to explain their anomalous luminosities \citep[e.g.,][]{Nettelmann2016}.
 It is increasingly evident that inhomogeneous formation and evolution models are required to reproduce the present-day properties of Solar System giants \citep{helledstevenson2017, Vazan2018, VazanHelled2020, Tejada2025, Sur2025a, Tejada2025b}.
-A primary thermal consequence of internal composition gradients is the suppression of convective heat transport.
-These composition gradients create thermal bottlenecks, causing the outer regions cool while the deep interiors remain hot due to inefficient diffusion through stably stratified layers \citep{Tejada2025}.
-These Solar System lessons suggest that composition gradients and non-adiabatic evolution could likely play a similar, critical role in shaping the radii and luminosities of sub-Neptunes.
+A primary thermal consequence of internal compositional gradients is the suppression of convective heat transport.
+These compositional gradients create thermal bottlenecks, causing the outer regions to cool while the deep interiors remain hot due to inefficient diffusion through stably stratified layers \citep{Tejada2025}.
+These Solar System lessons suggest that compositional gradients and non-adiabatic evolution could likely play a similar, critical role in shaping the radii and luminosities of sub-Neptunes.